johnp808/DiscComp/README.md

 ## Future Goals
 * Allow users to set the random time interval
-* Multitasking support, currently the bot requires control of the users keyboard and screen to copy and paste the messages.
+* Multitasking support, currently the bot requires control of the users keyboard to copy and paste the messages.

 ## What I Learned
 * Basics of Java Swing to help build the GUI, including Jpanel, JFrame, JList, JButton, etc.